Sc1borg/startup/README.md

 ## 🚀 DB deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+For this deliverable I did the following:

-- [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores data in MongoDB** - I score userData and scores in mongodb
-- [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
+- [x] **Stores credentials in MongoDB** - Correctly stores authTokens with userdata.

 ## 🚀 WebSocket deliverable